 8.2.11 Leg support should be of 400 mm (height) × 500 mm (width)/ 250 mm (bottom).

-NOTE: The above dimensions are only for guidance.
+NOTE — The above dimensions are only for guidance.
 Other dimensions as agreed between manufacturer and purchaser are also permitted, subject to compliance to other requirements of this Standard.

-8.3 Tolerances on dimensions shall be ± 10% on declared values.
+8.3 Tolerances on dimensions shall be ± 10 percent on declared values.

-Figure 1 : Generalized Diagram For A Typical Dialysis Chair
+Fig. 1 Generalized Diagram For A Typical Dialysis Chair

-NOTE: The diagram shown above in Figure 1 is only for representation purpose, design of the chair shown here is for illustrative purpose only.
+NOTE — The diagram shown above in Fig.1 is only for representation purpose, design of the chair shown here is for illustrative purpose only.

 9. TESTS